4Players/odin-unity-demo/README.md

 ## Project Structure

 The ODIN-Demo project's scripts are split up into the categories:
-- **Audio**: Scripts in here handle the custom Audio System behaviour like directional audio and occlusion effects.
 - **ODIN:** Handles anything related to core ODIN-features, without external dependencies.
 If you'd like to use a multiplayer framework other than Photon, you can safely reuse the files contained in this assembly.
 - **Photon:** Anything Photon specific is contained in here, like joining Photon Rooms or synchronizing Player Position.
 - **GameLogic:** Anything else required for the demo, like the player's movement or view state (1st-person or 3rd-person).